Image of people with puzzle pieces, with the text: Youth Sector Innovation Incubator

 There are three challenge areas: 1: Creating live online experiences for ‘The Reflectors’; 2: Young people and AI and 3: Post-programme self-reflection and continued practice.

-Applicants for the third challenge area will need to be a current NCS partner, but the first two challenge areas are open to all youth sector charities, CICs, Community Benefit Societies and social enterprises across England.
+Applicants for the third challenge area needed to be a current NCS partner, but the first two challenge areas were open to all youth sector charities, CICs, Community Benefit Societies and social enterprises across England.
 Scroll down this page for information on each challenge, or select the relevant button below.

 Why take part?